DuoCast: Duo-Probabilistic Diffusion for Precipitation Nowcasting: Experiments Discussions

-To assess the role of $\mathbf{Y^\dagger}$ in modeling high-intensity precipitation, we conduct targeted experiments on the SEVIR dataset.
+To assess the role of $\mathbf{Y^\dagger}$ in modeling high-intensity precipitation, we conduct targeted experiments on SEVIR.
 As shown in Table~\ref{tab:ablation}, removing $\mathbf{Y^\dagger}$ results in substantial performance drops for severe rainfall events, with CSI-181 and CSI-219 decreasing by 10.8\% and 27.0\%, respectively.
 Figure~\ref{fig:ablation}(d) visualizes high-intensity events (values $\geq$ 181), where predictions with $\mathbf{Y^\dagger}$ align closely with the ground truth, consistently maintaining the precipitation band over time.
 In contrast, models without $\mathbf{Y^\dagger}$ increasingly miss key regions, and the predicted band degrades notably after 30 minutes.
 These results highlight the importance of $\mathbf{Y^\dagger}$ in learning temporal consistency and structure in severe precipitation.
-Furthermore, Figure~\ref{fig:csi_over_time} (b) shows that our model achieves consistently higher CSI across thresholds, confirming its advantage in capturing high-intensity rainfall.
+Figure~\ref{fig:csi_over_time}(b) shows consistently higher CSI across thresholds, confirming our model’s strength in forecasting high-intensity rainfall.